FOIA Prep Work - Using Forms and Templates

-Now that we've familiarized ourselves with the task at hand (getting records about states' environmental law enforcement), it's time to think about how to approach the task.
+Now that we've familiarized ourselves with the task (getting government records via FOI request), it's time to think about how to approach the task.
 How will we draft, track, and follow up on our FOI requests?
 There are a lot of things to do, including:

 Figuring out the contours of our state's freedom of information laws